 Answer: We determine the risk category for each assessment requirement under the analysis requirement.
 It depends on two factors:

 - Business Criticality

 - Failure Probability.

-Ans.
-Assessment requirement represents requirements that are children of analysis requirement and at lower level in tree hierarchy.
+Answer: Assessment requirement represents a requirement that is children of analysis requirement and at a lower level in a tree hierarchy.

-Q #37.
-What are roles and responsibilities of QC admin?
+Q #37) What are the roles and responsibilities of the QC admin?

-Ans.
-Roles & responsibilities of QC Admin are:
+Answer: Roles & responsibilities of the QC Admin are:

 - Managing users and their authentication.